rulewis/journey-optimizer.en/help/using/existing-content.md

 1. Enter or paste your raw HTML code.

-1. Use the left pane to leverage [!DNL Customer Journey Management] personalization capabilities.
+1. Use the left pane to leverage [!DNL Journey Optimizer] personalization capabilities.
 For more on this, refer to [this section](personalization/personalize.md).

     ![](assets/code-editor.png)